Wade Forster

 Wade Forster is an Australian country music singer from Queensland, Australia.
-In 2017, Forster moved to Mount Isa and bought a guitar.
+In 2017, Forster moved to Mount Isa and bought a guitar and began uploading covers between rodeo runs and used money from prize money to record.
 His debut single "Oneida" was released in July 2021.
+His debut studio album The Beginning was released in August 2022.

 In January 2024, Forster won the Toyota Star Maker Quest at the Tamworth Country Music Festival.
-In November 2025, he released his debut album Gooseneck Party.
+In January 2025, Forster released the EP The Drifter.